DKE-Data/agrirouter-gps-info-app/README.md

 * **Keep display on**: This prohibits the screen from going black while working
 * **View the logs**: Logs can be exported e.g. in case of errors
 * **View status information**: When was the last message sent, are there buffered messages due to internet connection issues?

-When clicking on a marker, the user can gain more information about this specific endpoint